Three Fuss-Catalan posets in interaction and their associative algebras: -cliff posets and general properties

 We have shown that the bijection $\LehmerMap$ between $\SetPermutations(n)$ and $\SetCliff_\MapOne(n)$ is such that, for any $\sigma, \nu \in \SetPermutations(n)$, $\sigma \Covered_{\SetPermutations} \nu$ if and only if $\LehmerMap(\sigma) \Covered' \LehmerMap(\nu)$ .
 For this reason, $\LehmerMap$ is a poset isomorphism. \end{proof} \medbreak

 Therefore, Proposition~\ref{prop:weak_bruhat_order_increasing_trees} says in particular that the $\MapOne$-cliff poset is an extension of the weak Bruhat order.
 Besides, for all rooted weakly increasing range maps $\delta$, one can see $\Par{\SetCliff_\delta(n), \Leq'}$ as generalizations of the weak Bruhat order.
-After some computer experiments, we conjecture that for any rooted weakly increasing range map $\delta$ and any $n \geq 0$, $\Par{\SetCliff_\delta(n), \Leq'}$ is a lattice. \medbreak
+Supported by some computer experiments, we state the following conjecture. \medbreak